cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-execute-workflow.md

 # Step 9: Uninstall the application

-Uninstalling the deployment is just a matter of running another workflow which will teardown all the resources provisioned by the `install` workflow.
+Uninstalling the deployment is just a matter of running another workflow, which will teardown all the resources provisioned by the `install` workflow.
 To run the [uninstall]({{page.workflows_link}}#uninstall) workflow, type the following command:

 {%highlight bash%}